Road and Street Traffic Awareness

-Road and Street Traffic Awareness (RASTA 88.6 FM) is a radio station in Lahore, Pakistan that broadcasts traffic information 24 hours a day on 88.6 MHz on the FM broadcast band.
+Road and Street Traffic Awareness (RASTA 88.6 FM) is a radio station in Lahore, Pakistan that broadcasts traffic information and awareness about safe road use 24 hours a day on 88.6 MHz on the FM broadcast band.
 It is the first 24-hour traffic program in Pakistan.
 The station was funded and constructed by United Team Network Technologies (UTNT), a Pakistan-based system design and integration firm.
 It is staffed by members of the Lahore Traffic Police.
 RASTA facilities include: